zzzzssss/openmessages-X-twitter/README.md

 users_static

-twitterraw is table for the complete raw data.
+**twitterraw** is the table for storing the complete raw data.
 It is inserted to postgreSQL as BLOB(binary) data.
 In case there is a database problem or not enough infomation is extracted, there is still this redundant data.

 #### System Architecture